prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 6. Take the first 3 PG line items for each PG Bidder and send them the relevant bid adapter, incrementing the "sentToBidder" metric for each, and the "sentToBidderAsTopMatch" metric for one of them.
 7. Wait for the auction delay for the results.
 Increment "receivedFromBidder" and "receivedFromBidderInvalidated" metrics as appropriate.
 8. Take the highest priority bid from each PG Bidder and prepare ad server targeting.
 Increment the "sentToClient" metric.
 9. If there's more than one bid from a PG Bidder, randomly choose one to be the overall winner and increment the "sentToClientAsTopMatch" metric.
-Only this line item is considered to have "spent" a token and is put into "cool-down".
-PBS calculates how many milliseconds it needs to wait before offering this line item to the ad server again.
+Only this line item is considered to have spent a token and is put into "cool-down": PBS calculates how many milliseconds it needs to wait before offering this line item to the ad server again.

 {: .alert.alert-info :}
 Random numbers are used at a couple of points in the PG algorithm.
 This is to avoid choosing the same aggressive-but-blocked line item every time.

 ## Annotated Plan Example

+Here's a complete example of a Plan with all line item and delivery schedule fields.

 ```
 [				// each line item has a plan entry